Livestock

 “I think many in the wildlife and conservation agencies look at the deer farming industry as an industry that is exploiting wildlife for profit.“

 But CWD can make its way to a healthy deer any number of ways.
-It’s been shown to transfer between wild and captive herds when captive deer escape, or through the barriers of single-fence (as opposed to double-fence) facilities.
+It can transfer between wild and captive herds when captive deer escape, or through the barriers of single-fence (as opposed to double-fence) facilities.
 It can also travel through smaller and less controllable vectors: carrion birds who eat infected meat, mice and voles, plant matter and soil, even tufts of fur left in the bed of a truck.

 “Nobody really knows how it got started, and with any positive detection it’s hard to say how it got there in the first place,” said Andrea Korman, CWD biologist with the Pennsylvania Game Commission.